 Accredited CPD Activities will not be limited to subject matter dealing primarily with the practice of Saskatchewan or Canadian law.
 Accreditation may be obtained for subject matter relating to the law of other provinces and countries, if related to the conduct of the lawyer’s practice.

 Generally speaking, credit will be given for the actual time a lawyer was in attendance at, or participating in, the CPD activity, excluding any time that was not related to the CPD activity, such as time spent on social breaks and/or meals.
 Partial hours shall be rounded up or down to the closest half hour.

 Yes, the following additional types of CPD Activities are available for CPD hours:

-The teaching must be in compliance with the overall subject matter requirements set out in the CPD policy and must be designed for an audience that is primarily composed of lawyers, paralegals, articling students and/or law students.
-CPD hours will not be available if the CPD activity is targeted primarily at clients, the public, other professions, or students other than law students.
+The teaching must be in compliance with the overall subject matter requirements set out in the CPD Policy.
+CPD hours will not be available if the CPD activity is targeted primarily at clients.
 You are entitled to report three CPD hours for each hour you teach/present/instruct at an Accredited CPD activity.
-CPD hours will only be available for the first time the teaching activity is performed in the calendar year.
+CPD hours will not be available for repeat teaching of substantially the same subject matter within the calendar year.

 A lawyer who serves as a faculty member for a skills workshop or a panel member for a panel discussion will be entitled to report two CPD hours for each hour spent performing their role as a faculty or panel member.
 The workshop or panel must be part of an Accredited CPD activity.